dextromethorphan/guaifenesin/phenylephrine (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a full glass of water.
+How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
+Shake well before using.
 Take with food or milk.
 Use a specially marked spoon or container to measure your dose.
 Household spoons are not accurate.
 Take your medicine at regular intervals.
 Do not take it more often than directed.

 Patients over 60 years old may have a stronger reaction and need a smaller dose.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?Do not take this medicine with any of the following medications: